-Ralph has an exciting collection of works from his Wyalong studio on permanent display and purchase in the gallery.
+Ralph is one of our favourites here at Gang Gang and with his exciting collection of works from his Wyalong studio on permanent display and purchase in the gallery.
 His beautiful and eccentric pieces a favourite here at Gang Gang and would certainly be a valuable and loved asset to your collection.

 “I have the luxury of working and living in a vast and well equipped studio in Wyalong NSW.
 This is a space entirely dedicated to the production of sculpture and painting.
 Here I sculpt in a variety of media but I particularly enjoy pre-loved metal and clay.
 I also paint in luxurious colours full of graphic mark making.
 It is an environment devoted to the worship of art.

 After studying art in Newcastle I work and teach in regional NSW.
 By removing my self from the city early in my career I have been able to develop my art away from the tyranny of other influences and the stresses of city life.
 I revel in the freedom that living on the edge of the Mallee country gives me with access to sculptural materials and the space to both sculpt and paint in my large studio spaces.’